bartificer/programming-by-stealth/docs/pbs24.md

 The timezone string should be a TZ string as defined in the [IANA time zone database](https://en.wikipedia.org/wiki/Tz_database).
 Thankfully Wikipedia publishes [a full listing of the database](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) – the value we need is in the third column.

 We can then access one or more aspects of the time as a string using the `.format()` function.
-For example, to see the hours and minutes separated by a colon we could use:
+For example, to see the hours and minutes separated by a colon, we could use:

 ```javascript
 var now = moment().tz('Europe/London');